-A lot of misinformation, outdated thinking, and wives' tales surround car tire safety.
-You may believe false information without even realizing it, and these tire safety myths could put you and your family in danger when your tires don't perform as you expect them to.
-Here are the tire facts you need to know to keep you and your family safe.
+There tends to be a lot of misinformation and myths about tire safety.
+Some of these tire safety myths could put you and your family in danger when your tires don't perform as you may expect them to.
+We’ve provided a few tire facts below to provide accurate and reliable information for you and your vehicle.

-Truth: Even if you have front-wheel drive, it's actually safer to install new tires on the rear axle rather than the front one.
+Truth: Even if you have front-wheel drive, it's safer to install new tires on the rear axle rather than the front one.
 Why?
 Putting new tires on the front axle offers less hydroplane resistance, making your vehicle more prone to a driving condition called oversteer.
+An oversteer condition is more difficult to control in the event your vehicle hydroplanes.

-When you put new tires on the rear axle, the front tires will hydroplane first, causing a condition called understeer, which is much easier to correct than oversteer.
-All you have to do is take your foot off the gas to slow your vehicle and let your front tires regain traction.
+However, when you put new tires on the rear axle, the front tires will hydroplane first, causing a condition called understeer, which is much easier to correct.

 Due to some vehicle restrictions, new tires might not be installed on the rear axle only.
 Additionally, you should make sure your remaining tires still have plenty of tread depth before replacing only two tires.